 Please contact your physician or our Hot Line immediately if you have any concern regarding possible complications.

-With Gastric Bypass abroad you will save up to 50% of UK prices, and the quality of the bariatric operation will be the same or even higher.
+With Gastric Bypass abroad you will save up to 50% of UK prices, and the quality of the procedure will be the same or even higher.

-Our bariatric surgeons are senior consultants - they are fully accredited in bariatric surgery, and are on the specialist register of surgeons.
+Our cosmetic and bariatric surgeons are senior consultants - they are fully accredited in plastic/general surgery, and are on the specialist register of surgeons.
 They use the latest techniques.
-We provide excellent post-operative care.
-Our aim is your comfort.
-Typically you stay two nights after the surgery at the clinic with full medical care (in most clinics you usually have to leave the hospital after one night, even with drains etc.) and full board.
+Our aim is your comfort - no pain, no sickness.
+You stay few nights after the surgery at the clinic with full medical care (in many clinics you usually have to leave the hospital very early, even with drains etc.) and full board.

 Personalised care.
 Our care is tailored according to your needs.